ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 Some licenses can be very long.
 Most licenses are written for lawyers and use very technical legal words.
 Unfortunately, this usually means that it's harder to understand for normal people.
 This is still an unsolved problem.

-Some licenses have a FAQ section or a human-readable summary to help you understand what they are doing (e.g. the Creative Commons licenses).
-There are also some very new, somewhat experimental software licenses written in plain English for everyday people (e.g. the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0)), but they are not widely used; and I am not aware of similar licenses for hardware.
+Some licenses have a FAQ section or a human-readable summary to help you understand what they're doing (e.g. the Creative Commons licenses).
+There are also some very new, somewhat experimental software licenses written in plain English for everyday people (e.g. the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0)), but they're not widely used; and I'm not aware of similar licenses for hardware.
 I think we need more plain-English licenses if we want to have good licensing options for frugal science projects, and we also need licenses which would be easy to translate across a variety of languages and countries.

 ## How are licenses enforced?